Train to Teach at Warwick

 Can I visit the school before I complete my application?

 Interested graduates should demonstrate that they have spent time observing and perhaps team-teaching in an educational environment.
 We would be delighted to hear from anyone who would like to see the school in action ahead of an application.

 To be eligible, you will need the following:

-- A UK undergraduate degree or recognised equivalent qualification at 2i or above
+- A UK undergraduate degree or recognised equivalent qualification at first or second class equivalent

 - A standard equivalent to a grade C in the GCSE examinations in English and mathematics, or equivalent

 Please contact: Kimberley Wyatt, Deputy Head, Teaching and Learning firstname.lastname@example.org